 Fidelity or Fealty, that is the question

-Now Dita applied the leart lessons from the Dream and was able to apply its technology for a lower price, which are the Twins.
+Now Dita applied the learned lessons from the Dream and was able to apply its technology for a lower price, which is the Twins.
 The Twins is a reference for their two flagship IEMs; Fidelity and Fealty.
-They’re still flagship IEMs so the price isn’t cheap ($1,299) however it’s understandable as the Dream costed nearly $2k.
+They’re still flagship IEMs so the price isn’t cheap ($1,299) however it’s understandable as the Dream cost nearly $2k.
 Let’s now take a look on the Twins and see their sonic difference, as well as a brief comparison with the Dream.

 The packaging got significantly smaller compared to their previous models.
 There may be some who like large fancy boxes, but I rather prefer it to be small, so not a problem for me.
 The presentation still feels premium and retains Dita’s original style of packaging.
 Other than the earphone itself, it comes with a 3.5mm jack, 2.5mm jack, aircraft adapter, 5 pairs of Final Audio E-type eartips, leather pouch, and some paperwork.

 The Fidelity is finished with a black-ish purple color on the surface while Fealty is done with a sleek silver finish.
-The earpiece size feels to be same as the Answer or the Truth.
+The earpiece size feels to be the same as the Answer or the Truth.
 They fit comfortably in my ears and has an adequate depth when inserted, giving good isolation as well as comfort.
-Most won’t have a problem fitting these into their ears, unless you have a real tiny ear.
+Most won’t have a problem fitting these into their ears unless you have real tiny ears.

 The upgraded Fat Cable 2